-The most commonly reported nursing home abuse cases involve failure to take care of the patient which results in bed sores.
-This can cause other injuries including sepsis, which is poison throughout the body.
+The most commonly reported nursing home abuse cases involve failure to take care of the patient, which results in bed sores.
+This can cause other injuries, including sepsis, which is poison throughout the body.

 Another common and preventable form of nursing home abuse is falls.
-Elderly patients are susceptible to falling and breaking bones, but with proper care, can be prevented.
+Elderly patients are susceptible to falling and breaking bones, but with proper care, this can be prevented.

 The nursing home neglect lawyers at Friedman, Domiano & Smith are dedicated to bringing these offenders to justice.
-In our experience with nursing home investigations, we’ve found that most claims cite one of more of these problems:
+In our experience with nursing home investigations, we’ve found that most claims cite one or more of these problems:

-- Bed sores (also called decubitus ulcers or pressure ulcers)
+- Bedsores (also called decubitus ulcers or pressure ulcers)